DataTalksClub/data-engineering-zoomcamp/cohorts/2026/02-workflow-orchestration/homework.md

 ### Example post for LinkedIn

 ```
-🚀 Week 2 of Data Engineering Zoomcamp by @DataTalksClub and @Will Russel complete!
+🚀 Week 2 of Data Engineering Zoomcamp by @DataTalksClub and @Will Russell complete!

 Just finished Module 2 - Workflow Orchestration with @Kestra.
 Learned how to: